Skeenage/Consulting/content/products/7-Server.md

 description: Active Directory, Infrastructure Services & Migrations
 ---
 ***
-Our Microsoft specialists provide services in all aspects of:
+**Not only do we support Linux systems, our Microsoft specialists take care of migrations and upgrades, and provide services in all aspects of:**

 * Active Directory Domain Services
 * Exchange Server